Communication creates relationships. Learn how to craft the right messages to communicate how you work as a lawyer.

 CONCLUDE WITH ACTION:

-In this section you learned what a brand is, that you have a brand, and how to improve its usefulness.
+In this workbook, you learned what a brand is, that you have a brand, and how to improve its usefulness.

 You identified obstacles to your brand development efforts and options to address them.
 You Looked Inside for clarification on who you are, what matters to you most, and the strengths that set you apart for use in your brand expressions.
 You wrote your story of success and identified the positive emotional levers that others will notice.
 You explored opportunities for your brand and defined your target market.
 You identified words and phrases to incorporate into your brand expression that will resonate with your target market.